 Probably one of its advantages is that you don’t need to find a good match with the other person which can give you the advantage of being noticed even if you didn’t inside the app.

-This kind of approach is like tossing a coin and it can fall on any ot two sides, but the positive outcome is that when they read you they may perceive you as a daring, smart individual with initiative that can stand out of the rest.
+This kind of approach is like tossing a coin and it can fall on any or two sides, but the positive outcome is that when they read you they may perceive you as a daring, smart individual with an initiative that can stand out from the rest.
 On the negative side, they may see you as a cyber stalker!

 Am I going to get banned for this?